Constructing Wadge classes: The main result

 \section{The main result}

 The following is the main result of this article.
-It states that every non-selfdual Wadge class can be obtained by starting with all classes of uncountable level, and then suitably iterating the operations of expansion and separated difference.
-As it will become clear from the proof, classes of countable non-zero level are the expansion of some previously considered class, while classes of level zero are the separated difference of some previously considered classes.
+It states that every non-selfdual Wadge class can be obtained by starting with all classes of uncountable level, and then suitably iterating the operations of expansion and separated differences.
+As will become clear from the proof, classes of countable non-zero level are the expansion of some previously considered class, while classes of level zero are the separated differences of some previously considered classes.

 At the same time, this yields a more explicit proof of Van Wesep's Theorem \ref{vanwesepmain}, in the sense that (aside from classes of uncountable level) it is made clear exactly which operations generate new classes from the old ones.
 This was first accomplished by Louveau in the Borel case (see \cite[Theorem 7.3.12]{louveaub}).
 The proof of the general case is essentially the same, except that the results from Section \ref{sectionstretch} are also needed.